About the Amazon Echo Show (2nd Generation)

 Note: The Amazon Echo Show (2nd gen) will turn on the touchscreen when it detects the wake word or motion in view of the camera or when you interact with Echo Show's display or buttons.

-Powered by Dolby: The Echo Show (2nd gen) features dual 2" premium drivers, a passive bass radiator, and Dolby processing to deliver expansive stereo sound with deep, powerful lows and crisp highs.
+Powered by Dolby: The Echo Show (2nd gen) features dual 2.2" premium drivers powered by a built-in 20W amplifier, a passive bass radiator, and Dolby processing to deliver expansive stereo sound with deep, powerful lows and crisp highs.
 Adjust the treble, mid, and bass levels using only your voice, or set up multiroom music to play music across compatible Echo devices throughout your home.

 Built-In WiFi (MIMO): The Amazon Echo Show (2nd gen) comes ready to connect to your home's WiFi network.
 It features Dual-band (2.4GHz/5GHz), dual-antenna MIMO WiFi (802.11a/b/g/n/ac) for faster streaming and fewer dropped connections than standard WiFi.
 It does not support connecting to ad-hoc (or peer-to-peer) WiFi.